Dimchikkk/revel/DSL.md

 ## Overview

 Revel DSL allows you to programmatically create complex layouts with notes, shapes, media, and connections.
-All DSL scripts can be executed via the DSL Executor window (**Ctrl+E**).
+DSL scripts can be executed in two ways:
+- **DSL Executor window**: Press **Ctrl+E** to open the interactive executor
+- **Command line**: `./revel --dsl path/to/script.dsl` to run scripts directly on startup

 ### General Syntax Rules